 • The Batwa Trail

 Mgahinga’s Batwa trail is an exciting trail to take while in the vast National Park since it offers people/ visitors an opportunity to spot and experience the indigenous Batwa people and their unique culture.
-These are known to be hunter gatherers and brave warriors who depended on the forest for shelter, medicine and food.
-Today, these lead visitors through the forests so as to tell/ inform them about their old home and methods they used to survive in the forest.
+These are known to be hunter-gatherers and brave warriors who depended on the forest for shelter, medicine and food.
+Today, these lead visitors through the forests to tell/ inform them about their old homes and the methods they used to survive in the forest.
 After the establishment of the park, the Batwa were evicted from the forest which made them change their lifestyle from nomadic pastoralism to civilization and they are only allowed to enter the forest when taking visitors on the Batwa trail when they take them to their former house so as to learn about them.
 They demonstrate various techniques like gathering honey, pointing out medicinal plants and showing how to make bamboo cups.
 You can opt to go visit the consecrated Garama cave which was once a haven for the Batwa where women perform grieving songs that echo shrilly around the depths of the dark cave an experience that is so exceptional.
-The proceeds got here go to the guides and musicians where as the rest is given to the Batwa community fund to improve the schools, pay school fees for the local children as well as improve lives.
+The proceeds go here go to the guides and musicians whereas the rest is given to the Batwa community fund to improve the schools, pay school fees for the local children as well as improve lives.

 1. Elgon